Reading time: 5 minutes

 What are the tax implications?

 If you’re approved to access some of your super early on compassionate grounds, the amount is paid and taxed as a lump sum.
-If you’re aged under 60, the amount will be taxed between 17% and 22%.

 The bottom line

-It’s worth seeking independent professional advice about whether an early release of your superannuation is appropriate for your individual circumstances.
+It’s worth seeking independent professional advice about whether an early release of your super is appropriate for your individual circumstances.
 In some cases, there may be other sources of funds that could be accessed first.

 The information contained in this article is general in nature.